sakirm-icpl/WDAC-Enterprise-Security/architecture/AD_NonAD_Architecture.md

 # WDAC Architecture for Active Directory and Non-AD Environments

-This document provides detailed architectural guidance for implementing Windows Defender Application Control (WDAC) in both Active Directory and non-Active Directory environments, including deployment patterns, integration points, and management considerations.
+This document provides detailed architectural guidance for implementing Windows Defender Application Control (WDAC) in both Active Directory and non-Active Directory environments, including deployment patterns, integration points, and management considerations with enhancements from the WDAC Policy Toolkit.

 ## Architecture Overview

 Windows Defender Application Control operates at the kernel level to enforce application execution policies.
 The architecture differs significantly between Active Directory and non-AD environments, primarily in policy distribution, management, and monitoring approaches.
+The WDAC Policy Toolkit enhances these architectures with additional management capabilities.

 ## Active Directory Environment Architecture